Blond: Origins and meanings

+The word blond, taken from Old French, may derive from the Medieval Latin blundus, meaning 'yellow'.
+The feminine form blonde was introduced in the 17th century.

 Usage

-Blond, with its continued gender-varied usage, is one of few adjectives in written English to retain separate lexical genders.
+Blond/blonde, with its continued gender–varied usage, is one of the few adjectives in written English to retain separate lexical genders.
 The two forms, however, are pronounced identically.
-American Heritage's Book of English Usage propounds that, insofar as "a blonde" can be used to describe a woman but not a man who is merely said to possess blond(e) hair, the term is an example of a "sexist stereotype [whereby] women are primarily defined by their physical characteristics."
-The Oxford English Dictionary (OED) records that the phrase "big blond beast" was used in the 20th-century to refer specifically to men "of the Nordic type" (that is to say, blond-haired).
-The OED also records that blond as an adjective is especially used with reference to women, in which case it is likely to be spelt blonde, citing three Victorian usages of the term.
+American Heritage's Book of English Usage propounds that, as "a blonde" (just so, with "blonde" as noun) might not uncommonly be used to describe a woman, but less often "a blond" used to describe a man, the term is an example of a "sexist stereotype [whereby] women are primarily defined by their physical characteristics."
+The Oxford English Dictionary (OED) records that the phrase "big blond beast" was used in the 20th century to refer specifically to men "of the Nordic type" (that is to say, blond-haired).
+The OED also records that this term for fair hair as an adjective is especially used with reference to women, in which case it is likely to be spelt blonde, citing three Victorian usages of the term.
 The masculine version is used in the plural, in "blonds of the European race", in a citation from 1833 Penny cyclopedia, which distinguishes genuine blondness as a Caucasian feature distinct from albinism.

 By the early 1990s, blonde moment or being a dumb blonde had come into common parlance to mean "an instance of a person, esp. a woman... being foolish or scatter-brained."
 Another hair color word of French origin, brunette (from the same Germanic root that gave brown), functions in the same way in orthodox English.
 The OED gives brunet as meaning 'dark-complexioned' or a 'dark-complexioned person', citing a comparative usage of brunet and blond to Thomas Henry Huxley in saying, "The present contrast of blonds and brunets existed among them."
 Brunette can be used, however, like blonde, to describe a mixed-gender populace.
 The OED quotes Grant Allen, "The nation which resulted... being sometimes blonde, sometimes brunette."

 Blond and blonde are also occasionally used to refer to objects that have a color reminiscent of fair hair.
 For example, the OED records its use in 19th-century poetic diction to describe flowers, "a variety of clay ironstone of the coal measures", "the colour of raw silk", a breed of ray, lager beer, and pale wood.